jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 A functional domain (`Calendar`, `Ordering`) is considered a larger concern than the specific [technology](api.md) used (e.g. [`NHibernate`](api.md#nhibernate), [`MVC`](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc)).

-And a [design pattern](patterns.md) may be a level of detail even below that.
+And a [design pattern](patterns.md) may be a level of detail below that.

 ### 1st Assembly then Folders